Influenza Information and Resources

 Can I get my flu shot on-campus?

 Yes!
-Please call 716-829-3316 to make an appointment for your flu shot or plan to attend the flu shot clinics (see green box at right for details).
+Please call 716-829-3316 to make an appointment for your flu shot.
 Vaccine cost is $10 for UB students payable via credit card, personal check or billed to their student account.
-For UB students who attend the flu shot clinic, the vaccine cost will be billed to their student account.
 For UB students with the Blue Cross Blue Shield of WNY UB student plan the cost is covered by their insurance.

 What should students do if they have flu-like symptoms?